People

 Archived baptismal records of Cuyo, Palawan show that the last monarch of the Kingdom of Taytay was converted to Christianity and christened Flores de los Santos Cabaylo, which means Cabaylo, Flower of the Saints.
 No other sovereign royal datu after him ruled in his kingdom.

 The historic Taytay Fort, the Fuerza Santa Isabel de la Paragua, built in 1667 and named in honor of St. Elizabeth (Mother of John the Baptist, the patron saint of the Spanish Royal Family) in the 18th century, was used as a military station during that period.
-This famous relic was originally built as a wooden palisade while the present day coral-limestone fort was completed in 1738.
-It was mainly used to defend against Muslim warrior-raiders in their colorful war boats while the Spanish soldiers fire at them with their huge cannons.
+This famous relic was originally built as a wooden palisade while the present-day coral-limestone fort was completed in 1738.
+It was mainly used to defend against Muslim warrior-raiders in their colorful warboats while the Spanish soldiers fired at them with their huge cannons.
 It should be understood that the Muslim raiders were laying siege on the town to reclaim what was originally theirs.
 Historically, the fort was separated from the mainland since it was built on an islet that becomes completely isolated from the coastal town during high tide.
-Recent reclamation in the early 2000 connected the fortress to the mainland, with the reclaimed area becoming the present day Fuerza Sta.
-Isabel Plaza today.
+Recent reclamation in the early 2000 connected the fortress to the mainland, with the reclaimed area becoming the present-day Fuerza Sta.
+Isabel de la Paragua Heritage District.

-To date, the fort’s small chapel and four brass cannons are still intact.
-The 355 year old fortress and the nearby Sta Monica Church are the most visible remnants of the Spanish Influence in the municipality.
+To date, the fort masters quarter (which was retrofitted and converted into a chapel) and four brass cannons are still intact.
+The 356 year old fortress and the nearby Sta Monica Church are the most visible remnants of the Spanish Influence in the municipality.
 Inside the fortress is a mini museum chronicling the history of the town and its island fortress.

 Land Area and Natural Resources

-The municipality of Taytay covers a total land area of more than 1,257.68 km2.
+The municipality of Taytay covers a total land area of more than 1,390 square kilometers.
 It is bounded to the north by the municipality of El Nido and Linapacan, to the West by the West Philippine Sea and the municipality of San Vicente, to the South by the municipalities of Roxas and Dumaran, and to the east by the Sulu Sea.
-Taytay has more than 100 islands and islets, most of the islands in central and northern Taytay Bay are typical of the karst and limestone islands of northern Palawan while the other islands are typical of the tropical sandy beach islands found elsewhere in the country.
+Taytay has more than 100 islands and islets.
+Most of the islands in central and northern Taytay Bay are typical of the karst and limestone islands of northern Palawan while the other islands are typical of the tropical sandy beach islands with coastal forest vegetation found elsewhere in the country.

 The municipality is mostly hilly with intermittent flatlands in the southwest.
-Among the outstanding water features of Taytay are the Malampaya Sound Protected Landscape and Seascape, which is part of the National Integrated Protected Areas System of the Philippines, and the Lake Manguao Municipal Conservation Area and Ecotourism Development Zone.
-Bounded by marine environment on its eastern and western coasts, Taytay is considered as one of the richest fishing communities in Northern Palawan.
+Among the outstanding water features of Taytay are the Malampaya Sound Protected Landscape and Seascape, which is part of the National Integrated Protected Areas System of the Philippines, the Lake Manguao Municipal Conservation Area and Ecotourism Development Zone, and several bays in the eastern seaboard facing Sulu Sea, dotted with multiple Marine Protected Areas.
+Bounded by marine environment on its eastern and western coasts, and cradling Malampaya in its midsection, Taytay is considered as one of the richest fishing communities in Northern Palawan.

 Discover